ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Weiss, Gregory – PhD, Professor of Chemistry, Pharmaceutical Sciences, Molecular Biology and Biochemistry

 The Weiss Laboratory invents methods to detect and quantify disease-associated molecules under the skin and in patient samples.
-For example, in collaboration with the laboratory of Prof. Elliot Botvinick (UCI, Bioengineering), we have developed real-time, implantable sensors for calcium and peptide hormones; such information could guide more precise and timely delivery of therapeutics.
-Through collaboration with Prof. Reg Penner (UCI, Chemistry), we have developed ultra-sensitive sensors for quantifying disease biomarkers in urine in 60 seconds or less.
-UCI Medical students can participate in the patient interface, sample and data analysis aspects of this research.https://www.faculty.uci.edu/profile.cfm?faculty_id=4565
+We have developed real-time, implantable sensors for calcium and peptide hormones; such information could guide more precise and timely delivery of therapeutics.
+In addition, we have developed ultra-sensitive sensors for quantifying disease biomarkers in urine in 60 seconds or less.
+UCI Medical students can participate in the patient interface, sample and data analysis aspects of this research.

-Weiss, John Weiss – MD, PhD, Professor of Neurology, Anatomy & Neurobiology
+Weiss, John – MD, PhD, Professor of Neurology, Anatomy & Neurobiology

-Wodarz, Dominik – PhD, Professor of Public Health
+Wodarz, Dominik – PhD, Professor of Population Health & Disease Prevention, Program in Public Health

 We work on mathematical and computational models of biological processes, with the following focus: